State machines are no good if you cannot monitor their state to do something about it.

 function transitionListener($from, $to, $arg1, $arg2, $arg3 ...);

-transition parameters you specified when calling the process()
+transition parameters you specified when calling the process() method or

 transition methods.